lancexz/intime-install-manual/intime-install-manual.md

 ## Set IP Address(Server version only)
 For the Server License, you need to connect the client PC with the server PC through a hub.
 Config the INtime license server PC and set the IP Addresses.
 Otherwise, you can skip this step.

-Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter
+Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter setting
 - Ethernet(`right click`) -> Properties -> IPv4 -> Use the following IP address
     - IP: `'192.168.1.102'`(any available IP is ok under the same LAN)
     - Mask: `'255.255.255.0'`, Gateway: `keep empty`

 A reboot may be needed

+Make sure the connection is correct between both machines.
+If the connection fails, please make sure all the PCs can be discovered in LAN.
+Search tutorial about it.

 Check connection:
 - On the client PC's terminal: ping 192.168.1.101(the server)
 - On the server PC's terminal: pint 192.168.1.102(the client)

-Make sure the connection is correct between both machines.
-If the connection fails, please make sure all the PCs can be discovered in LAN.
-Search tutorial about it.
 <br><br>

 ## Config INtime